 10) IRS 72(t) using the Annuitization Method: The same concept as Payout method #8 applies, but gives the lowest annual income distribution.

-There's much more about 72t on sheet #21's section of the financial tools page, with links to IRS pages describing the concepts, how to avoid premature penalties by using 72(t) distributions, how calculations are made, etc.
+There's much more about 72t on the financial tools page, with links to IRS pages describing these concepts, how to avoid premature penalties by using 72(t) distributions, how calculations are made, etc.

-You can change asset payout methods midstream.
-If you want to have an investment pay out using a certain method for the first ten years, and then change to another payout method, you can do that only with RWR.
+• You can change asset payout methods midstream.
+If you want to have an investment pay out using a certain method for the first ten years, and then change to another payout method, you can only perform that function with RWR.

 For example, if you're expecting an inheritance at 70 (and you're 50 now and expect to be retired at 65), you can start this new investment's life in the year you're 70.